bbc/storyplayer/README.md

 * First, clone [the repo](https://github.com/bbc/storyplayer) and ```cd``` into the new directory.
 * Run `yarn` to pull down and build all the dependencies, and the library.
 * `yarn build` will do a single build of the library
-* `yarn test` will do a single run of the tests (ESLint, jest and sass-lint)
+* `yarn test` will do a single run of the tests (eslint and sass-lint)
-* `yarn dev` will continuously build and test the library on changes
+* `yarn dev` will serve up the example content (see below) and continuously build and test the library on changes.

 Running the examples in the repo
 --------------------------------

-To check everything is installed correctly, run `python3 -m http.server` in the root of the project, and visit `http://localhost:8000/examples`.
+To check everything is installed correctly, run `yarn dev` in the root of the project, then visit [`http://localhost:5173`](http://localhost:5173).

 Select a demo using the left hand tab.
-Use the middle tabs to inspect the demo's JSON representation.
+Use the middle tabs to inspect (and edit, if you wish) the demo's JSON representation.
 Use the right hand tab to play the selected story.

 Running StoryPlayer against local stories and media
 ---------------------------------------------------

-* Run `python3 -m http.server` in the root of the project.
+* Run `yarn dev` in the root of the project.

 * The media can be placed in the `/examples/` folder.
 It can be put directly in, or organised into subfolders.